Eden12345/JSequencer/README.md

 ### Architecture

-There will only be an entry file and one script file for this project.
+There will only be an entry file and one script file for this project

 ### Implementation Timeline